With a wide range of habitats from sub alpine to lakeshore, from grassland to forest the valley provides a home to over 100 bird species.

-In the conifer forest: siskin, goldcrest, coal tit, buzzard, sparrowhawk, song thrush, robin, chaffinch, willow warbler, chiffchaff and wren.
+In the conifer forest: siskin, goldcrest, coal tit, sparrowhawk, song thrush, willow warbler and wren.

-In the native oak woodlands: pied flycatcher, spotted flycatcher, redstart, wood warbler, tree pipit, green woodpecker, great spotted woodpecker and nuthatch.
+In the native oak woodlands: pied flycatcher, wood warbler, tree pipit, green woodpecker and nuthatch.

 On the mountains: ring ouzel, whinchat, wheatear, raven, stonechat, meadow pipit and skylark.

-Around the farmland: swallow, house sparrow, chaffinch, linnet, greenfinch, redpoll, goldfinch, reed bunting, barn owl, buzzard, carrion crow, magpie, pheasant, blackbird, blue tit and great tit.
+Open habitats: swallow, house sparrow, chaffinch, snipe, greenfinch, redpoll, goldfinch, barn owl, buzzard,

 We are creating opportunities for birds by reducing the dominance of conifers and restoring native woodland, heath land and bog habitats.
 Allowing nature to blur the boundaries between habitats by introducing extensive cattle grazing should also help provide and create more diverse habitats.